July 24, 2024 companion plants for alyssum

 Care Tips

-• Pinch back young plants to encourage bushier growth.
+• Pinch back young plants as it will help to bushier growth.

 7. Lobelia